REIL-UConn/fine-tuning-for-rapid-soh-estimation/README.md

 ### `spreadsheets/`

-This directory contains two spreadsheets: 'Cell Test Tracker.xlsx' and 'V vs SOC Data.csv'.
+This directory contains two spreadsheets: `Cell Test Tracker.xlsx` and `V vs SOC Data.csv`.
 The former provides a simple mapping between cell ID, tester details, and cycling conditions for both datasets.
 The latter is an interpolated lookup table of cell terminal voltage and state-of-charge (defined with coulomb counting) on LFP/Gr and NMC/Gr cells during a 1C and C/30 CC-CV charges.